arafatah/arafatah/README.md

 ### 🚀 About Me

-I'm Arafat, a passionate Full stack developer based in [Bangladesh].
+I'm Arafat, a passionate Full stack developer based in Bangladesh.
 I'm on a mission to create seamless and engaging web experiences with a primary focus on the frontend.

 🚀 **What I Do:**
 I specialize in turning design ideas into reality using React.js.
 From responsive user interfaces to dynamic web applications, I love bringing concepts to life with clean and efficient code.